KOOSH4/fake_artist_companion/README.md

 - Supports a dynamic number of players
 - Randomly assigns one player as the "faker"
 - Pass and play style gameplay
+- Meant to be used together with the [Fake Artist Goes to New York](https://oinkgames.com/en/games/analog/a-fake-artist-goes-to-new-york) game from Oink Games

 ## Usage